terrychendev/Avro-C-Sharp-Working-Example/README.md

 Avro-C-Sharp-Working-Example
 ============================

-A working example to send Avro data through UDP connection
+## Apache Avro

+is an awesome data serialization framework.
+However, it took me a while to get it working<br>
+with my C# stack.
+Here is a working example to demonstrate how to get it working in C#,<br>
+encode the data object into a buffer, and finally send the buffer through UDP.